danielbodnar/awesome-stars/README.md

 ## programming-language

+- [CalmSystem/wala](https://github.com/CalmSystem/wala) - It aims to be for WASM what YAML is for JSON.
+Programming language targetting WebAssembly.
+Human friendly WAT
 - [charlax/professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers
 - [apple/pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
 - [odin-lang/Odin](https://github.com/odin-lang/Odin) - Odin Programming Language